 Getting in touch with the Selves

-This series of articles started out through my work with clients in therapy, where I found that working with the different voices and selves highly beneficial.
-I can recommend that you search out someone trained in working with the different selves, if you are committed to self-development and want to have choice over who is running your life!
+This series of articles started out through my work with clients in therapy, where I found that working with different voices and selves is highly beneficial.
+I can recommend that you search for someone trained in working with different selves if you are committed to self-development and want to have a choice over who is running your life!

 I would also like to thank Hal and Sidra Stone, whose work on ‘Voice Dialogue’ has influenced my work in very meaningful ways.